diarmuidoconnor/wad2/topic05/topic.md

-# App Navigation.
+# React App Design.

-Navigation adds the 'app nature' to a React Single Page App.
+Explain the design process for a React app - Thinking in React